About Engineers Australia Sydney

 Engineering Excellence Awards Exhibition

-All awards have been peer reviewed by a panel of judges established by the Sydney Division.
+All awards have been peer reviewed by a panel of judges established by the Sydney Office.
 The panel comprises practitioners and academics from the engineering community.

 Each year, the most outstanding project receives the Bradfield Award, named after the Australian John Job Crew Bradfield (1867-1943), the Chief Engineer for the Metropolitan Railway Construction and the Sydney Harbour Bridge.